bhartiy/learnsellacious/pages/48.distiman/09.microsite/02.microsite-a-manufacturers-perspective/default.md

 ![Screenshot%202021-08-05%20at%205.49.46%20PM](Screenshot%202021-08-05%20at%205.49.46%20PM.png "Screenshot%202021-08-05%20at%205.49.46%20PM")

-You need to put links head and div in body where you want to show market-source your product page **for example** here its kept below description section
+You need to put links in head and div in body where you want to show market-source your product page **for example** here its kept below description section

 ![Screenshot%202021-08-05%20at%207.10.17%20PM](Screenshot%202021-08-05%20at%207.10.17%20PM.png "Screenshot%202021-08-05%20at%207.10.17%20PM")